scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Scoring
 -------

-Not only are they able to predict the label of given pairs, they can also return a `decision_function` for a set of pairs.
-It is basically the "score" which sign will be taken to find the prediction for the pair.
-In fact this "score" is the difference between the distance between the two last points, and the distance between the two last points of the quadruplet (higher score means the two last points are more likely to be more dissimilar than the two first points (i.e. more likely to have a +1 prediction since it's
+Quadruplet metric learners can also return a `decision_function` for a set of pairs.
+This is basically the "score" which sign will be taken to find the prediction for the pair, which corresponds to the difference between the distance between the two last points, and the distance between the two last points of the quadruplet (higher score means the two last points are more likely to be more dissimilar than the two first points (i.e. more likely to have a +1 prediction since it's